mdalaminmunna/Simple-Multilingual-RAG-System/README.md

 ## Troubleshoot

 The code is fully functional and ready for deployment.
-If you are facing any kind of issue, make sure you are using the latest version of Python and the dependencies in `requirements.txt` are up-to-date
+If you are facing any kind of issue, make sure you are using the latest version of Python and the dependencies in `requirements.txt` are up-to-date.